- Home

 Steering Group

-The Rights Respecting Steering Group are 16 children from P3-P7 who are passionate about children's rights.
-They work with Miss Leitch and Mrs Alexander to ensure that the whole school community knows about the rights that every child is born with and to ensure that these rights are being respected.
-This year they will lead assemblies amd Rights Respecting Days for the whole school.
+The Rights Respecting Steering Group are 14 children from P3-P7 who are passionate about children's rights.
+They work with Miss Leitch to ensure that the whole school community knows about the rights that every child is born with and to ensure that these rights are being respected.

 Class Charters